Markahofmeister/BattleshipGame/README.md

 The horizontal coordinate is ordered left to right, while the vertical coordinate is ordered top to bottom.
 After every turn, a grid showing each enetered coordinate will be shown, indicating whether it was a hit or miss.

+The pictures to indicate a hit, miss, sunken ship, or victory are ignored on Git; any appropriate images can be used.

 This is written entirely in MATLAB.